INN/umbrella-energynewsnetwork/wp-content/plugins/usen-migrator/README.md

 If you're looking at this in the future (after, say, February 2018), please:

-- rewrite it as a standalone wp-cli command
+- rewrite it as a standalone wp-cli command using https://github.com/wp-cli/scaffold-package-command
 - give it a sensible name
 - publish it on its own on github
 - publish it to the wp-cli package repository

+This plugin derives from https://github.com/INN/umbrella-chicagoreporter/blob/01c31a296db20abe671ae0e8a54dca7fb8ef44af/wp-content/themes/chicago-reporter/inc/cli.php and the associated documentation.

 ## Installation ##